 The building's Gothic Revival architecture "exhibited great strength" and "conveyed to the mind a cheerless blank indicative of the misery" which awaited the unhappy being who entered within its walls," according to a quote from Abandoned Online.

-The first building raised was the fanciful North Wagon Gate, completed in 1876, built of with hand-worked sandstone, quarried locally.
-Officials employed used prison labor, as it did on the north and south cell-block areas.
+The first building raised was the fanciful North Wagon Gate, completed in 1876, built with hand-worked sandstone quarried locally.
+Officials used prison labor, as it did in the north and south cell-block areas.
 The South Hall contained 224 four-by-seven-foot cells.
 The North Hall included a chapel, kitchen, hospital, and dining area.
-A four-story tower connecting the two wings included administrative offices, space for female inmates, and a living quarters for the warden and his family.
+A four-story tower connecting the two wings included administrative offices, space for female inmates, and living quarters for the warden and his family.

 The design of the Moundsville facility is similar to that of the state prison in Joliet, Illinois, built in 1858 with turrets and battlements though scaled down to half the size.
 The original architectural designs have been lost.

 The prison was virtually self-sufficient, and conditions through the early 20th century were considered adequate.
-Inmates regularly attended class, and a school and library was completed in 1900 to help reform and educate inmates.
+Inmates regularly attended classes, and a school and library were completed in 1900 to help reform and educate inmates.
 A prison coal mine opened a mile away in 1921, and some inmates were allowed to stay at the mine's camp.

 Thirty-six homicides were confirmed at the prison, including the butchering of R.D.
 Wall, inmate No. 44670, who was shivved by three prisoners in 1929 after snitching on fellow inmates.

-Labor activist Eugene V. Debs served time here in 1919 on charges of violating the U.S. Espionage Act of 1917, and in 1983, convicted multiple-murderer Charles Manson requested unsuccessfully to be transferred to Moundsville to be near family.
+Labor activist Eugene V. Debs served in 1919 on charges of violating the U.S. Espionage Act of 1917.
+In 1983, convicted multiple-murderer Charles Manson requested unsuccessfully to be transferred to Moundsville to be near family.

 In 1929, the state decided to double the size of the penitentiary to cure overcrowding.
 The cells were too small to hold three prisoners at a time: two prisoners would sleep in the bunks, while a third slept on a mattress on the floor.
 Using prison labor, the state completed this expansion in 1959.